 The values in this array must be consistent with the corresponding entries in the Feature Catalogue, with the exception that Attribute 3 has no uom.name value in the Feature Catalogue.

-Optional attributes (here, surfaceCurrentTime, speedUncertainty and directionUncertainty) are encoded in Group_F only if they are actually used in feature instance value records.
+Optional attributes (here, surfaceCurrentTime, speedUncertainty and directionUncertainty) are encoded in Group_F only for strict conformance to S-100 5.2.0 clause 10c-9.5.
+(Planned S-158:100 validation checks may emit a warning or error if attributes included in the feature catalogue are not found in Group_F.)
 If encoded in Group_F, they must be present (populated with the fill value, if necessary) in all feature instances in this dataset.

 Type group (SurfaceCurrent)